SarasotaDevs/FinFindr/README.md

 # Main Goal
-Check which credit option is most benefical to be used at a time Anaylzes credit spent to see missed opportunties for cashback (Total Lost Opprotunity) Add expendatures to groups to for spending analysis
+Check which credit option is most benefical to be used at a time Anaylzes credit spent to see missed opportunties for cashback (Total Lost Opprotunity) Add expendatures to groups to for spending analysis using Publish and Subscribe Technology

 # Stretch Goals